luni64/TeensyHelpers/README.md

-This repo contains some useful helper functions and classes for the PJRC Teensy boards:
+This repository contains some helper functions and classes for the PJRC Teensy boards:

 # Content
 - [IntervalTimerEx](#intervaltimerex)\